The Grateful Dead

 A limited edition vinyl was released for record store day in April 2011.

-To celebrate the 50th anniversary of the release of the album a picture disc LP and a double CD deluxe edition of the album were released in 2017.
+To mark the 50th anniversary of the release of the first Grateful Dead album a double CD deluxe edition of the album was released in 2017:

 Original LP cover

 vinyl from amazon.com

 2017 picture LP